ahope1/Galactic-Hitchhiker/README.md

 See [my blogpost](https://ahopeful.wordpress.com/2022/04/09/galactic-hitchhiker-1980-inspo-a-go-go/) about Galactic Hitchhiker.

-Both the [Compukit UK101](https://en.wikipedia.org/wiki/Compukit_UK101) and the [BBC Micro](https://en.wikipedia.org/wiki/BBC_Micro) are computers that used the [6502 CPU](https://en.wikipedia.org/wiki/MOS_Technology_6502).
+Both the [Compukit UK101](https://en.wikipedia.org/wiki/Compukit_UK101) and the [BBC Micro](https://en.wikipedia.org/wiki/BBC_Micro) are computers that use the [6502 CPU](https://en.wikipedia.org/wiki/MOS_Technology_6502).
 Because Galactic Hitchhiker was distributed as 6502 machine code for the UK101, I only needed to make minor changes to get it running on the Beeb.
 All of the game logic and the game data (messages, room descriptions, etc.) have been left unchanged.

 (But because I'd only ever *dabbled* in 6502 machine code programming before now — never mind disassembly and reassembly — I still found that the task of [converting](https://github.com/ahope1/Galactic-Hitchhiker/tree/main/beebify) the game was non-trivial.)